MQ2024COMP3310/workshop-8-authentication-AnthonyZaouk/README.md

 Pip is the package manager for Python.
 You can install the remaining packages required for this task using pip.
 You will need to run the following:

-- pip install flask flask-sqlalchemy flask-login
+- pip3 install flask flask-sqlalchemy flask-login

 (NOTE: If you are using a Mac you may need to use the command pip3 instead of pip to ensure you are installing packages for python3)